stackitcloud/stackit-cli/docs/stackit_beta_public-ip_update.md

 ### Options

 ```
-      --associated-resource-id string   Associates the public IP with a network interface or virtual IP (ID)
   -h, --help                    Help for "stackit beta public-ip update"
       --labels stringToString   Labels are key-value string pairs which can be attached to a public IP.
 E.g. '--labels key1=value1,key2=value2,...' (default [])
 ```

 ### Options inherited from parent commands